-Five-spice braised tofu and soba salad with baby bok choy and mint
+Five-spice braised tofu and soba salad with bok choy and mint

-Hodo Soy’s braised tofu is seasoned with a traditional Chinese five-spice powder that combines fennel, cinnamon, star anise, Szechuan pepper and cloves for a warming blend of flavors with a gentle heat.
-The combination of the tofu and our gluten-free buckwheat soba noodles makes this a protein-rich vegetarian meal that’s equal parts healthy and satisfying.
+This meal comes together so quickly because Hodo Soy’s braised tofu comes already seasoned with a traditional Chinese five-spice powder blending fennel, cinnamon, star anise, Sichuan pepper, and cloves for a warming blend of flavors with a gentle heat.
+The combination of the tofu and our soba noodles makes this a protein-rich vegetarian meal that’s equal parts healthy and satisfying.

 - Fresh mint

 Cook the soba noodles